Xaleed/Pytorch/README.md

 ```
 Let’s go back to the part where we execute the model with PyTorch and read it once more.
 I believe that the content has become clearer now.

 For this short article, I studied and used the following works.
 I tried to write about only some simple concepts.
 You can find many useful and important concepts in the following list.
-Also, I have created a [repository on GitHub](https://github.com/Xaleed/Pytorch) for more complex cases such as logistic regression, time series, LSTM, and etc. I would be delighted if you could add something to it.
+Also, I have created a [repository on GitHub](https://github.com/Xaleed/Pytorch) for more complex cases such as logistic regression, time series, LSTM, and etc. I will be glad if you add something to it.

 * [Stochastic Gradient Descent](https://www.stat.cmu.edu/~ryantibs/convexopt/lectures/stochastic-gd.pdf)
 * [Mathematical Foundations of Machine Learning](https://skim.math.msstate.edu/LectureNotes/Machine_Learning_Lecture.pdf) (chapter 4)
 * LeCun Y, Bengio Y, Hinton G. Deep learning. nature.
 2015 May 28;521(7553):436-44. (section 5.9)